What needs permission in a Conservation Area?

 Roof-lights are permitted development under the GPDO, if they:

-There are additional criteria on side roof slopes, including:
+There are additional points on side roof slopes, including:

 If the house is a listed building and you comply with the above requirements, a listed building consent is required but not householder planning permission.
 If the property is a flat, the permitted development does not apply, and you will need full planning permission.